 During the installation, you will come upon the ‘Ready to install’ window.
 Click on Change what to keep to decide what you want to keep.

 If you want to do a clean installation, select ‘Nothing’.
 If not, choose from the other two, whichever is more appropriate to your needs, and continue on.

-Then just follow the on-screen prompts to complete the setup.
+Keep following the on-screen prompts to continue to complete the setup.